roderickjackson-bradley/socket_io_app/work/w02/d2/01-js-callbacks.md

 # JavaScript Callback Functions

-which one is the callback?
-Notes: use settimeout for asyncronous code demo - countdown timer

 | Learning Objectives - SWBAT: |
 | :--- |
 | Identify 3 Use Cases for Callback Functions |